zjn0505/adb-alfred/README.md

 Other optional but powerful widgets this workflow uses

-- [scrcpy](https://github.com/Genymobile/scrcpy)  - screen mirror, control device from your mac
+- [scrcpy](https://github.com/Genymobile/scrcpy)  - screen mirror, screen recording, control device from your mac
 - [Genymotion](https://www.genymotion.com/) - Genymotion emulators can be listed and launched with adb-alfred

 Configurations